Center for Wound Care & Hyperbaric Medicine

 That's where our Center for Wound Care can help.
 With state-of-the-art treatments available including debridement, hyperbaric oxygen therapy, dressing selection, special shoes, and patient education, people with non-healing and chronic wounds now have a place to turn.

 Frisbie Memorial's Center for Wound Care and Hyperbaric Medicine is an outpatient, hospital-based program staffed by a team of medical specialists that work closely with primary care providers to coordinate a care plan for each patient.
-The Center now has the added expertise of the general surgeons of Rochester Surgical Associates, who are also certified in wound care management.
+The Center now has the added expertise of the general surgeons of Rochester Surgical Associates, who are certified in wound care management.

 How does hyperbaric oxygen therapy (HBOT) work?